Hello and welcome to Eye on AI.

 “This is definitely a step in the right direction,” Fei Sha, VP of data science and engineering at Degreed, told Eye on AI when asked after the Intel announcement if this is the type of security improvement they’d need to see.

 But while acknowledging that running an AI chatbot locally can provide security and privacy benefits compared to a cloud-based solution, she said it’d still be just as important to ensure the security and compliance of the on-premise AI chatbot and also reiterated other concerns about the tech.

 “We also need to investigate and take actions to address other concerns associated with AI chatbots, such as accuracy and reliability, lack of human touch, bias, and discrimination, lack of empathy, limited domain knowledge, difficulty in explaining decisions, misaligned user expectations, and ways for continuous improvement, etc,” she said.

-With that, here’s the rest of this week’s news in A.I.
+And with that, here’s the rest of this week’s AI news.